Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is especially relevant in the world of business due to its impact on many aspects:
+Emotional intelligence is especially relevant in the world of business due to its impact in a myriad of ways:

 - Ability to adapt: Emotional intelligence can help employees cope with change by reducing stress, accepting innovation, and maintaining open-mindedness.